 A workflow in its simplest form is a task consisting of

-- Path(s) of input files to read from Cloud Storage
+- Input file path(s) to read from Cloud Storage

 - A Docker image to run